No-Carve Pumpkin Decorating Ideas

-- Stick in Beads-Glue beads on to your pumpkin in a sparkly design.
-Directions on OTC website and some of the kits they sell are under $3.
+- Stick in Beads-Think of the old school Lite Brite type beads.
+Or, glue beads on to your pumpkin in a sparkly design.
 Another great fine motor activity, too.

 - Painting!
 Just paint it and let the pumpkin be your canvas.
 From the teal pumpkin project kit, to show that you have something for every kid, to mustache stickers to add to painted pumpkins, combine paints and stickers for some really fun pumpkins.
 Crayola even sells special paint for this.

 - Drilling-The latest trend in decorating pumpkins is drilling.
 Yes, a drilled pumpkin!
-Ok, yeah, it’s kinda like carving, but it looks much easier to do.
+Ok, yeah, it’s kind of like carving, but it looks much easier to do.
 You can find a complete tutorial for this on One Little Project.